pierwill/ssn2018aarhus/aarhus.rst

    - I'll to begin with a visual motivation
    - Then I'll dive into some history
-   - and finally at a case study and a text (I am after all a, supposedly, literary scholar).
+   - and finally look quickly at a case study and a text

    \------------------------------\